DanilLiptuga/vue-usequery/README.md

-# vue-usequery = A simple tiny query library for VueJS
+# vue-usequery - A simple, tiny query library for VueJS

 ## Installation
 ```